 Instructions for Authors

-Journal of Chromatography & Separation Techniques publishes articles bimonthly in all areas related to Analytical Chemistry.
+Journal of Chromatography & Separation Techniques publishes articles bimonthly in all areas related to Separation Science.
 Specific topics include Advances in Chromatography, HPTLC: High performance Thin Layer Chromatography, FPLC: Fast Protein Liquid Chromatography, UHPLC: Ultra High Performance Liquid Chromatography, HPLC chromatogram analysis, GC-MS: Gas Chromatography and Mass-Spectrometry, C18 columns, Super Critical Fluid Chromatography, Preparative Chromatography, Biomedical Chromatography, Analytical Chromatography, Immuno Affinity Chromatography, Capillary Chromatography, Ion Exchange Chromatography, Gel Permeation Chromatography, Size Exclusion Chromatography, Paper Chromatography, LC-MS: Liquid Chromatography and Mass Spectrometry, Pyrolysis Gas Chromatography, Counter Current Chromatography, Agarose-gel Chromatography, Dye-ligand Chromatography, Hydrophobic Interaction Chromatography, Pseudoaffinity Chromatography, Planar Chromatography, Optical Force Chromatography, Convergence Chromatography, Micellar Electrokinetic Chromatography, MALDI-TOF Mass Spetrometry, Spectroscopic Methods, Chiral Separations, Nanofluidic and Microfluidic Separations, Ion Supression and Matrix-effects in separation, NMR Spectroscopy, Atomic Absorption Spectroscopy, HPLC-ASS, GC-ASS, LC-NMR, LC-MS-MS, EC-MS, CE-MS, GC-NMR, ICP-MS, ICP-OES, GC-IR, LC-FTIR, GC-MS, RPHPLC, HR-MS, Proteomics, Lipidomics, Protein purification, DNA fingerprinting, Extraction, Evaporation, Centrifugation, Crystallization, Distillation, Decantation, Sublimation, Magnetic Separation, Precipitation, Filtration, Adsorption, Electrophoresis, Thermogravimetric analysis, etc.

 The Journal of Chromatography & Separation Techniques welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.